antaxiom/antaxiom.github.io/src/github-pages-and-ssg5.md

 So you have to make sure ssg5 exports to `/docs` as `/` is obviously not viable

-You can facilitate building with a [makefile](https://makefiletutorial.com/), you can reference [mine](https://github.com/antaxiom/antaxiom.github.io/blob/master/makefile) as a *poorly concieved* example
+You can facilitate building with a [makefile](https://makefiletutorial.com/), you can reference [mine](https://github.com/antaxiom/antaxiom.github.io/blob/master/makefile) as a *poorly conceived* example

 # You're done!

 ![mysite](images/mainpage.png)

-After this you can add some css to the site ([here's mine](https://github.com/antaxiom/antaxiom.github.io/blob/master/src/style.css)) and add something like a `.htaccess` file so you can get a clean adress bar
+After this you can add some css to the site ([here's mine](https://github.com/antaxiom/antaxiom.github.io/blob/master/src/style.css)) and add something like a `.htaccess` file so you can get a clean address bar (no file extension)